 The study1 claims that puppies age rapidly at a molecular level, but that that molecular aging slows as they get older.
 It’s not the DNA itself, but the “wrinkles on the genome” that change, according to genetics professor Trey Ideker.
 In other words, “the marks on the genes that control a dog or human’s growth pattern.”

 Related: Which Dog Breeds Live The Longest?

-While this particular formula is based on the 104 Labradors used in the study, we know that smaller breeds tend to live a bit longer, and larger breeds may not get as many years, so keep that in mind!
+While this particular formula is based on the 104 Labrador Retrievers used in the study, we know that smaller breeds tend to live a bit longer, and larger breeds may not get as many years, so keep that in mind!

 Go ahead and give it a try with the calculator below:

-Things You Can Do To Extend Your Dog’s Life
+What Can I Do To Extend My Dog’s Life?

 1Wang, T., Ma, J., Hogan, A. N., Bannasch, D. L., Ostrander, E. A., & Ideker, T. (n.d.).
 Quantitative translation of dog-to-human aging by conserved … – cell.
 Cell Systems.
 Retrieved August 30, 2022, from https://www.cell.com/cell-systems/pdf/S2405-4712(20)30203-9.pdf